kchinzei/dvarchiver/README.md

 In addition to these, I also care about
 - Workflow to share videos with my family.
-- VHS tapes can also be archhived in the similar way.
+- VHS tapes can also be archived in the similar way.

 ## Tools